xkbcommon/libxkbcommon/RELEASING.md

   Building from source using the main branch is also a good option.

 - [ ] Apply manual Doxygen fixes:
-  - [ ] Fix labels of the TOC in the “Release notes” page.

 - [ ] Update the `current` symlink: `ln -nsrf doc/<MAJOR.MINOR.PATCH> doc/current`.